Await Further Instructions: Plot

 The surviving family members are told to return to the first floor as the television is activating quarantine.
 Nick is able to get Annji downstairs but is unable to save Beth, who dies after being exposed to a mysterious black smoke.
 Nick and Annji rush downstairs to find the television shining a bright light.
 Even as Nick unplugs it, the light stays on and the house begins shaking.
 The television proclaims that it is being "resurrected" just before Nick passes out.

 Nick awakens to find that himself and Annji restrained, to be sacrificed.
 Tony attempts to kill Annji with an axe but Nick and Scott stop him.
 Tony murders Scott with the axe.
-After a brief fight, Nick crushes his Tony's head with the television.
+After a brief fight, Nick crushes Tony's head with the television.
 Black wires crawl out of the television and enter Tony's head, taking control of his corpse.

 Nick and Annji realize that the black substance is composed entirely of the living wires.
 Nick destroys the television, only to learn the wires can survive without it.
 Tony, being controlled by the wires, kills Nick and Annji with the axe.
 The wires digest Kate's body, leaving only her skeletal remains and her newborn baby.

 Tony brings in another television, which names the baby "Ruby."
 It displays colourful patterns to get Ruby's attention before changing to text that says "worship me".
 Outside, it is revealed that every single house has been wrapped in the same black wires.